Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

-When $F_u > 1$, the exact evaluation of the probability presented in~\eqref{eq:outage:ufull} is not known.
-Experimental results prove that increasing the available frequency resources will lead to a great improvement in terms of reliability, as shown in Fig.~\ref{fig:outage:experimental}.
-In other words, in a general case when the channel conditions are not good enough, we must rely on the diversity gain provided by using multiple frequencies.
+When $F_u > 1$, the exact evaluation of the probability presented in~\eqref{eq:outage:ufull} is not known in a closed-form.
+Experimental results, shown in Fig.~\ref{fig:outage:experimental}, obtained by Monte Carlo simulations, prove that increasing the available frequency resources will lead to a great improvement in terms of reliability.
+In other words, in a general case when the channel conditions are not good enough, we must rely on the diversity gain.